Azure/azure-signalr/docs/tsg.md

 ## ⌛️[TODO]Client connection drop

 When client is connected to the Azure SignalR, the persistent connection between client and Azure SignalR can sometimes drop for different reasons.
-This section describes several possibilities causing such connection drop, and provide some guidence to how to identify the root cause.
+This section describes several possibilities causing such connection drop, and provides some guidance to how to identify the root cause.

 ### Possible errors seen from the client side
 1. `The remote party closed the WebSocket connection without completing the close handshake`